How to Become a Travel Nurse

-Travel nurses care for patients using diagnoses, evaluations and assessments.
-As a travel nurse, you’ll find yourself caring for patients as part of the team of permanent staff.
+The travel nurse job description includes caring for patients using diagnoses, evaluations, and assessments, much like standard nurses.
+You may be required to visit patients in their home if they are not mobile.
+As a travel nurse, you’ll find yourself caring for patients as part of the team of permanent staff, despite your temporary role.
 In fact, when your contract ends, many of your co-workers might be surprised to learn you weren’t a permanent employee!

-While all of these things should be considered, the national average annual salary of a travel nurse is $68,000, according to Payscale.
+While all of these things should be considered, the national average annual salary of a travel nurse is about $75,000, according to Payscale.

 Travel nursing has many advantages, including being able to work with people from all different walks of life and explore parts of the country you may have never seen.
 While it may seem daunting to interview for a new position every couple of months and move to a new city, there are many travel nurse agencies that can help smooth the process.

 Many times, these agencies can set up the interviews with the hospital administration for you.
 Of course, then it’s up to you to let your talents shine!
 The agencies can also help find you fully-furnished housing, which is often free for travel nurses and located in close proximity to the hospital.
 Many of these accommodations are also pet and family friendly, so you don’t have to take the journey alone.

 Many contracts allow for a meal stipend during your assignment.
 Some include bonuses or contract extensions.
 Each assignment can be different, so you’ll gain experience from different hospitals, equipment, and people.